Leverage Trading Liquidation Explanation And How To Avoid It

 Can you go negative with leverage?

-Leverage forex trading is also an arena where traders are constantly liquidated due to overleveraged positions with a low margin requirement.
+Forex trading on leverage is also an arena where traders are constantly liquidated due to overleveraged positions with a low margin requirement.

-- Calculate your margin requirement – One of the most important aspects of trading any asset class with leverage is to be able to calculate your leverage and your margin requirement for each position.
+- Calculate your margin requirement – One of the most important aspects of trading any asset class with credit is to be able to calculate your leverage and your margin requirement for each position.
 If you know how much margin you put into each position then it’s less likely that you will liquidate your account.
-Use our crypto leverage calculator if you want to calculate your margin requirements on your crypto exchange.

 - Use a stop loss – It’s nearly impossible to get liquidated when using a stop-loss order.
 On some rare occasions, your stop-loss level will not get hit and you take a significant loss but this is highly unlikely.
 In 99.9999% of the cases, your stop loss will determine your risk level and it should always be used when entering the market.